 On a daily basis, expat women will be affected most by how they are expected to dress.
 Although it isn’t necessary for a Western woman living in Jordan to cover her face or hair, she should be sure to keep her shoulders, legs and chest area covered.

 It is an unfortunate fact that Western women are sometimes targeted by Jordanian men on the street and expats should be prepared for this.
 Usually, this behaviour is limited to bothersome but ultimately harmless catcalling and staring.
-If not discouraged, though, it can escalate into stalking, indecent exposure and sexual harassment.
+If not discouraged, though, it can escalate into stalking and sexual harassment.
 This kind of unwanted attention may be avoided by travelling with a companion, particularly when out at night, and dressing conservatively.

 Public displays of affection between a woman and a man such as hugging, kissing and hand holding are frowned upon but are freely exchanged between friends of the same sex.